3.3. Sources of Criminal Law: Federal and State Constitutions

 Fourth Amendment Limitations

 The Fourth Amendment limits the government’s ability to engage in searches and seizures.
-Under the least restrictive interpretation, the Amendment requires that, at a minimum, searches and seizures be reasonable.
+Under the least restrictive interpretation, the Amendment requires that at a minimum, searches, and seizures be reasonable.
 Under the most restrictive interpretation, the Amendment requires that government officers need a warrant any time they do a search or a seizure.
 The Court has interpreted the Fourth Amendment in many cases and, the doctrine of stare decisis notwithstanding, search and seizure law is subject to the Court’s constant refinement and revision.
 One thing is clear, the Court has never embraced the most restrictive interpretation of the Fourth requiring a warrant for every search and seizure conducted.

 Fifth Amendment Limitations

 The Fifth Amendment protects against self-incrimination (having to disclose information that could ultimately harm you) in that it states that no person “shall be compelled in a criminal case to be a witness against himself.”
 Defendants have the right to not testify at trial and the right to remain silent during a custodial interrogation.
 See, Miranda v.
 Arizona, 384 U.S. 436 (1966).
 The Fifth Amendment also provides for a grand jury in federal criminal prosecutions, prohibits double jeopardy, demands due process of law, and prohibits taking private property for public use (a civil action).
 The Court has incorporated the double jeopardy provision through the Fourteenth Amendment, making states also prohibited from subjecting a person to double jeopardy.
-However, it has not held that states must provide a grand jury review.
-The Fifth Amendment’s grand jury provision is one of two clauses of the Bill of Rights that has not been incorporated to the states, but most states do use the grand jury at least for some types of cases.
+However, it has not been held that states must provide a grand jury review.
+The Fifth Amendment’s grand jury provision is one of two clauses of the Bill of Rights that has not been incorporated into the states, but most states do use the grand jury at least for some types of cases.
 The Fifth Amendment also entitled citizens prosecuted by the federal government to the due process of law.
 This is discussed more fully below as a Fourteenth Amendment right.

 Sixth Amendment Limitations